xakpc/gulp-grass-sass/README.md

 - **Error Handling:** Provides informative error messages to help you debug issues quickly.
 - **Flexible Configuration:** Supports custom paths and configuration options to fit your project needs.

-This project is designed to enhance your development experience by combining the power of modern JavaScript tools with the performance benefits of Rust.
+This project is designed to enhance your development experience in Visual Studio by combining the power of modern JavaScript tools with the performance benefits of Rust.

 ### Built With